silcoletti/graph-vector-fields/README.md

 The main script `gvf_simulation.py` contains the final implementation of the GVF-MoE model, the baseline MLP, and the synthetic data generator.
 Running this script will perform the training, evaluation, and gating network inspection, printing the final comparison table to the console.

-[cite_start]To run the full simulation and reproduce the results from Table 3 in the paper[cite: 450], execute the following command:
+To run the full simulation and reproduce the results from Table 3 in the paper, execute the following command:
 ```sh
 python gvf_simulation.py